oapicf/minecraft-versions/clients/scala-pekko/generated/docs/DefaultApi.md

 | **200** | A list of Minecraft versions with the latest and snapshot releases |  -  |

-## v1PackagesPackageIdVersionIdJsonGet
+## getMinecraftVersionPackageInfo

-> v1PackagesPackageIdVersionIdJsonGet(v1PackagesPackageIdVersionIdJsonGetRequest): ApiRequest[V1PackagesPackageIdVersionIdJsonGet200Response]
+> getMinecraftVersionPackageInfo(getMinecraftVersionPackageInfoRequest): ApiRequest[VersionPackageInfo]

-Get Minecraft version package details
+Get Minecraft version package info

 ### Example